awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-upload-application.md

 For information about how to generate and attach an Amazon S3 bucket policy, see [Bucket policy examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)\.

-Your account must have permission to upload the revision to the Amazon S3 bucket\.
-One way to specify this is through an IAM policy\.
-The following IAM policy allows your IAM user to upload revisions anywhere in the Amazon S3 bucket named `codedeploydemobucket`:
+The CodeDeploy adminstrative user that you created in [Step 1: Setting up](getting-started-setting-up.md) must also have permission to upload the revision to the Amazon S3 bucket\.
+One way to specify this is through an IAM policy, which you add to the user's permission set, or to an IAM role \(which you allow the user to assume\)\.
+The following IAM policy allows the user to upload revisions anywhere in the Amazon S3 bucket named `codedeploydemobucket`:

 ```
 {